Skip to contents

 LightLogR is a package under development as part of the MeLiDos project to address these issues.
 The package aims to provide tools for:

-• Validation of light logging data
+• Validation and processing of light logging data

-• Verification of crucial metadata
+• Import, creation, and verification of crucial metadata

 • Semi-automated analysis and visualization (both command-line and GUI-based)